You’re considered an International student if you are a citizen of a country other than Australia or New Zealand.

-Our graduates are in demand and UniSA is number one in South Australia for graduate careers1, which makes us a great choice is you're considering a career in Nutrition and Food Science.
+Our graduates are in demand, which makes UniSA a great choice is you're considering a career in Nutrition and Food Science.

 We offer state-of-the-art learning facilities, such as a sensory laboratory, microbiology laboratory and commercial kitchen to ensure you graduate with the required practical skills.
 You’ll also be taught by industry professionals and will benefit from our very practical approach to learning - real-world projects are a major focus, and you will gain direct practical experience and enjoy strong links with the food industry and community.

 Want more?
-We’re Australia’s youngest university to receive five-stars in research2 and this excellence shines through our teaching.
-We are inspired by challenges and opportunities, and partner with local icons and international organisations to deliver impact and change.
+We’re Australia’s youngest university to receive five-stars in research1 and this excellence shines through our teaching.
+We are inspired by challenges and opportunities, and partner with local icons and international heavyweights to deliver impact and change.

 As the health, nutrition and wellness industries continue to grow, employment prospects for graduates of this degree are promising.
 Careers to consider:

 If you finish your undergraduate degree with a Grade Point Average (GPA) of 5.0 or above, you may also be eligible for our one-year Bachelor of Biomedical Research (Honours) where you can further develop your research skills and prepare for a career in research.